Chickamauga Cherokee: War with the Creek

 Tecumseh's mission sparked a religious revival, referred to by anthropologist James Mooney as the "Cherokee Ghost Dance" movement.
 It was led by Tsali of Coosawatee, a former Chickamauga warrior.
 He later moved to the western North Carolina mountains, where he was executed by U.S. forces in 1838 for violently resisting removal.

 Tsali met with the national council at Ustanali, arguing for war against the Americans.
 He moved some leaders until the Ridge was more persuasive in rebuttal, calling for support of the Americans in the coming war with the British and Tecumseh's alliance.
 During the War of 1812, William McIntosh of the Lower Muscogee sought Cherokee help in the Creek War to suppress the Red Sticks (Upper Muscogee).
 More than 500 Cherokee warriors served under Andrew Jackson against their former allies.

 A few years later, Major Ridge led a troop of Cherokee cavalry who were attached to the 1,400-strong contingent of Lower Muscogee warriors under William McIntosh in the First Seminole War in Florida.
 They were allied with, and accompanied, a force of U.S. regular Army, Georgia militia, and Tennessee volunteers into Florida for action against the Seminoles, refugee Red Sticks, and escaped slaves fighting against the United States.

 Warriors from the Cherokee Nation East traveled to the Old Settlers lands (or Cherokee Nation West) in Arkansas Territory to assist them during the Cherokee-Osage War of 1817–1823.
 Cherokee warriors (with only one exception) did not take to the warpath in the Southeast again from the end of the Seminole War to the American Civil War, when William Holland Thomas raised the Thomas Legion of Cherokee Indians and Highlanders in North Carolina to fight for the Confederacy.

 The state of Georgia seized land in its south in 1830 which had belonged to the Cherokee since the end of the Creek War (land separated from the rest of the Cherokee Nation by a large section of Georgia territory), and began to parcel it out to settlers.
 Major Ridge led a party of 30 south; they drove the settlers out of their homes on what the Cherokee considered their land and burned the buildings to the ground, but harmed no one.

+Modern claimants

+Several organizations claim to be the descendants of the Chickamauga, using the label Chickamauga as a self-identification; resulting in many unsubstantiated claimants in official American records.
+The Sac River/White River Bands of Chickamauga Cherokee Nation Inc. claim lineage from the Cherokee Gardner Green, however Cherokee genealogist Twila Barnes states that all of his descendants are known, and not present within the Bands.
+A member of the bands appealed the Oklahoma Supreme Court, arguing the state of Oklahoma lacked jurisdiction to prosecute him due to his membership, but his appeal was rejected.